-We know that spending too much time out in the sun or on tanning beds is not good for our health.
+We know that spending too much time out in the sun or on tanning beds is not suitable for our health, or being indoor in front of a bright opening lacking solar film for windows.
 The UV light emitted by the sun’s rays can cause dangers to our skin over time.
-Knowing the dangers of UV light and how to protect ourselves will go a long way to reducing the risks.
+Knowing the risks of UV light and how to protect ourselves will go a long way to reducing the risks.
 What may come as a surprise is that staying indoors does not eliminate exposure to UV light.
 Harmful UV rays can pass through unfiltered windows.
-By understanding UV risk and taking protective measures to limit our exposure, both indoors and outdoors, we can enjoy activities like hiking, going out to the pool, and watching a ballgame.
+By understanding UV risk and taking protective measures to limit our exposure, both indoors and outdoors, we can enjoy activities like hiking, going out to the pool, and watching a ball game.

 - Cataracts - A common but treatable cause of blindness is cataracts.
 It causes progressive vision loss.
 When they form, they will yellow and cloud the lens of your eye.